josephmanghan/Manghan-Backbase-Challenge/README.md

 Not required, but this extension (available in both VS Code and Atom) can be installed to view comments with intended formatting.

 ## Usage
-1. Place CSV files intended for testing in the *csv_input* folder.
+1. Place test CSV files in the *csv_input* folder.
 Processed CSV files will appear in the *csv_output* folder
 2. Open the relevant directory within the terminal
 3. Run the following command in the terminal, editing 'input_file.csv' and 'output_file.csv' as appropriate:
 ```console